 Norway’s Wastewater Treatment Plant improvement project utilizes a NitrOx® Reactor.
 This was determined to be the best course of action because it can manage the ammonia removal process while still utilizing the existing aerated lagoon treatment system.

 Submerged Attached Growth Reactor (SAGR)

 Typically built as an addition to an existing lagoon, SAGR systems are an effective solution for meeting stringent EPA water quality standards in cold to moderate climates.
 They’re also fairly easy to operate and maintain.
-Constructed below grade, SAGR systems take advantage of natural, geothermal heat and the earth’s natural insulating properties to maintain water temperature during average winter conditions.
-Wastewater treatment plant improvements developed by our team for the City of Colesburg and the City of Lenox both utilize SAGR systems.
+Constructed below grade, SAGR systems use natural, geothermal heat and the Earth’s natural insulating properties to maintain water temperature during average winter conditions.
+Wastewater treatment plant improvements developed by our team for the City of Colesburg and the City of Lenox utilize SAGR systems.

 Supplemental Disinfection Options for Lagoon & Mechanical Wastewater Treatment

-Regardless of which solution you choose, supplemental disinfection will also be necessary to meet NPDES requirements.
+Regardless of your chosen solution, supplemental disinfection will also be necessary to meet NPDES requirements.

 Natural disinfection allows wastewater to sit exposed to the elements for approximately 180 days as bacteria die off.
-Without the need for chemicals, maintenance, and utilities, it’s affordable and easy to use.
-However, natural disinfection can’t be guaranteed, and it requires more space than other options.
+It’s affordable and easy to use without the need for chemicals, maintenance, and utilities.
+However, natural disinfection can’t be guaranteed, requiring more space than other options.